Koromix/rygel/src/tytools/README.md

 TyUploader  | Qt GUI (static)           | Simple firmware / sketch uploader tycmd       | Command-line<br>_No Qt !_ | Command-line tool to manage Teensy boards

-All the code related to these programs is under **public domain**, you can do whatever you want with it.
-See the LICENSE file or [unlicense.org](https://unlicense.org/) for more information.

 # Install

 ## Windows